htmlplus/element/README.md

 <details>
   <summary>query</summary>

-`query` is a wrapper of `querySelector` Is a way to find an element with a specific features.
+Is a wrapper of `querySelector` Is a way to find an element with a specific features.

 Options:

 - target: `HTML Element` or `Element Component(this)`
 - selectors: `string` any specific features such as `id`, `class`, `element name`, ...

 ```js
 import { Element, query } from '@htmlplus/element';